rpm-software-management/dnf/doc/conf_ref.rst

     When enabled, DNF will save bandwidth by downloading much smaller delta RPM files, rebuilding them to RPM locally.
 However, this is quite CPU and I/O intensive.
 Default is off.

+.. _metadata_expire-label:

+``metadata_expire``
+    time in seconds

+    The period after which the remote repository is checked for metadata update and in the positive case the local metadata cache is updated.
+The default corresponds to 48 hours.

 ``proxy``
     string